Kovalivska/kovalivska/README.md

 ## Projects 🚀
 Here are a few projects I'm working on or plan to build:
 1. **Data Cleaning in SQL**: A step-by-step case study of cleaning messy data sets.
+My first project is Unicorn.
 2. **Python for Data Visualization**: Creating insightful visualizations with libraries like Matplotlib and Seaborn.
+My first project is Metrocar.
-3. **Interactive Dashboards with Tableau**: Building dashboards to track and analyze real-world data.
+3. **Interactive Dashboards with Tableau**: Building dashboards to track and analyze real-world data. https://public.tableau.com/app/profile/svitlanakovalivska/vizzes

 ## Let's Connect! 🌐
 Feel free to reach out if you'd like to collaborate, share insights, or just chat about data analytics: